Joe Gebbia: Personal life

 Gebbia lives in Austin, Texas.
 He is married to Brazilian model and influencer Isabelle Boemeke with whom he has a son.

 Board memberships

 Gebbia is on the board of directors of Airbnb; Samara, an accessory dwelling unit startup and Tesla Inc.

 Politics

 Gebbia used to be a Democrat.
-In 2025, Gebbia donated $1M to the gubernatorial campaign of Greg Abbott.
+In 2025, Gebbia donated $1 million to the gubernatorial campaign of Greg Abbott.
 He has said that his politics have shifted towards the Republican Party over time.
-In the 2024 United States presidential election, he voted for Donald Trump.
+In the 2024 United States presidential election, he said he voted Republican.
 In 2025, Gebbia praised President Donald Trump's nomination of Robert F. Kennedy Jr. to United States Secretary of Health and Human Services.

-Gebbia gave at least 2 million dollars to Andrew Cuomo's PAC for the 2025 New York City mayoral election.
+Gebbia gave at least $2 million to Andrew Cuomo's PAC for the 2025 New York City mayoral election.
+Cuomo's opponent, Zohran Mamdani, wrote: "The single largest donor to a pro-Cuomo SuperPAC is Airbnb cofounder/board member Joe Gebbia, who promotes vile and racist messages about immigrants", attaching screenshots of said online posts from Twitter.
+Additionally, Kevin McCall of the New York Daily News said it was "disturbing that there has not been enough public comment about this dangerous and divisive rhetoric by Airbnb’s cofounder."